pingcap/docs/migrate-aurora-to-tidb.md

 pd-addr = "${ip}:${port}"     # The cluster PD address.
 Usually the port is 2379.

 [tikv-importer]
-# "local": Physical Import Mode.
-The default backend.
-The local backend is recommended to import large volumes of data (1 TiB or more).
+# "local": Use the default Physical Import Mode (the "local" backend).
 # During the import, the target TiDB cluster cannot provide any service.
-# "tidb": Logical Import Mode.
-The "tidb" backend is recommended to import data less than 1 TiB.
-#         During the import, the target TiDB cluster can provide service normally.
+# For more information about import modes, see https://docs.pingcap.com/tidb/stable/tidb-lightning-overview
 backend = "local"

 # Set the temporary storage directory for the sorted Key-Value files.